arkadiko-dao/arkadiko/docs/grant-lst.md

 ### Acceptance Criteria

-The base case for Sticky is that 95% of all yield goes to the user, and 5% goes to the protocol, unless the stacker was referred (referrers get 1% of all yield they have referred)
+The base case for Sticky is that 90% of all yield goes to the user, and up to 10% goes to the protocol, unless the stacker was referred (referrers get 1% of all yield they have referred).

 A Clarity Contract returns the stacker's rewards viewable per PoX cycle